 Yvonne FraserPractice manager

-Yvonne has been a practice manager and now managing partner in Kensington and Chelsea for 14 years, and has a broad experience of the practical challenges which face practice managers and their practice teams.
-She leads the CCG's work on case management.
+Yvonne has been a practice manager and now managing partner in Kensington and Chelsea for over 20 years, and has a broad experience of the practical challenges which face practice managers and their practice teams.
+She has been a West London CCG Board member since the inception of the CCG and has been involved in many work streams including the commissioning of community services and the development of our integrated care model – ‘My care My Way’.
+She has recently become the Integrated Care lead and will help develop the Integrated Care Provider pathway.

 Louise ProctorManaging director